 The most critical impact to any company is on its image, awareness, and other relationships.
 When cases of theft happen, the stolen product is typically reintroduced via gray markets to the supply chain through illegal means that are out of control for the brand owner.
 Criminals tamper with the goods and change their prices, and the impact is felt by both the end user and channel partners.

 To avoid such potential exposure, minimalism is best when using company names, corporate logos, or any other information that may be shared on the shipment content.
 All of those pertinent elements can be noted on the interior packaging.
 The traditional brown box is becoming less interesting for the curious or impulse criminal.
 There will always be the marketing and sales demand to promote the brand, but there needs to be a healthy balance between risk and reward.
 Some companies even continue to withhold information about their losses and do not report such cases to avoid negative perceptions of the public.

 To read the full article, visit “Cargo Theft and Its Impact on the Retail Community,” which was originally published in 2016.
-This article was updated February 16, 2017.
+This excerpt was updated September 28, 2017.